THEATRE CONSERVATORY (THAR)

 Attributes: Humanities

 An introduction to the dynamics of the actor's art, focusing on individual self-awareness, spontaneity and expressiveness.
-NON-majors only.
+This course also develops technical foundations for awareness of body, breath, and voice toward free and healthy vocal production.

 Attributes: Humanities